wacfeld/portfolio/README.md

 - virtual.py defines classes ZebraCrossing, Sidewalk, Portal (each Car/Pedestrian is spawned at one Portal, then drives/walks to another Portal, and is destroyed, akin to entering and leaving a group of intersections), MindController (which spawns/destroys Cars/Pedestrians, makes them start, accelerate, stop, etc.).
 - saves/ contains various generations of the neural network, as well as a graph of the network's improvement over time.
 - Trained for approximately 12 hours.

+## Netflix Ratings (folder chrome-extension) - c.
+June 2018 (grade 9)
+- Language: Javascript/HTML
+- A Chrome extension for Netflix, which detects when the user hovers over a thumbnail, searches Google for the movie/show, and displays its rating next to the thumbnail.